saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/specialized-environments.md

 ./sc -u $SAUCE_USERNAME -k $SAUCE_ACCESS_KEY -r us-west --tunnel-name rdc-on-sauce-tunnel-us
 ```

-:::warning Note for Android Devices
+:::note Note for Android Devices
 If you set up the tunnel for Android Devices, you must start Sauce Connect Proxy with the `-B all` flag:

 ```bash